 C-SPAN Announces Annual StudentCam Documentary Competition

-C-SPAN's StudentCam competition returns for its 18th year engaging students across the country in a project-based learning experience.
-This year's theme — “How does the federal government impact your life?” — asks students to explore a federal policy or program and evaluate its effectiveness from multiple perspectives.
-C-SPAN and its cable and satellite television partners invite middle and high school students to enter the documentary contest, which awards $100,000 in cash prizes.
+C-SPAN's StudentCam returns for its 19th year continuing to engage students across the country in an authentic project-based learning experience.
+This year's theme — "If you were a newly elected member of Congress, which issue would be your first priority and why?" — asks students to explore an issue that impacts them and consider how to address the topic through multiple perspectives.
+C-SPAN and its cable and satellite television partners invite middle and high school student filmmakers of all levels to enter the documentary contest, which awards $100,000 in cash prizes.

 The C-SPAN Education Foundation awards 150 student and 53 teacher prizes.
 The grand-prize winner will receive $5,000, and multiple cash prizes of $3,000, $1,500, $750 and $250 will be awarded to students in first, second and third places and honorable mention categories.

 - Middle school students (grades 6-8) and high school students (grades 9-12) may compete individually or in teams consisting of two or three members.
 Documentaries must be the original work of students; however, teachers may provide guidance and critiques.

 - All documentaries must include C-SPAN video clips that support the chosen topic and are used effectively.

 - StudentCam documentaries should comprehensively represent a variety of viewpoints related to the chosen topic, including those that may oppose the filmmakers' points of view.